500Foods/Philement/elements/006-carbon/README.md

     assessment="Pass"
 fi

-# It failed, so we should send out notification and inform Klipper
+# It failed, so we should send out a notification and inform Klipper
 # Note: We should also do this if the TEST option is supplied as an optional last parameter
 #       This can also be triggered from Klipper via a PRINT_CHECK_TEST macro
 if [ $passfail -eq 1 ] || [ $4 ==  'TEST' ]